wilbaker/VFSForGit/CONTRIBUTING.md

 - *Use `nameof(...)` rather than hardcoded strings*

-  Using `nameof` ensures that when methods/variables are renamed and logging that also uses those methods/variables will also be updated.
+  Using `nameof` ensures that when methods/variables are renamed the logging of those method/variable names will also be updated.

 ### C/C++